danclaytondev/blog/src/content/blog/relevant-xkcd-multimodal-vector-retrieval.md

 ![Plot showing a matrix of inner products between embeddings of XKCD images and their text explanations](../images/matrix.png)

-The absolute values on the color scale are not important, but with the 'hot' looking scores along the diagonal, we can see that the vision embeddings of each comic and its text description are much more related than they are to other XKCDs.
+The absolute values on the color scale are not important, but with the darker scores along the diagonal, we can see that the vision embeddings of each comic and its text description are much more related than they are to other XKCDs.
 The diagonal of the matrix represents the similarity between each comic's image embedding and its own corresponding text description embedding.
 This is very promising!
 We would hope to see something like this, the content in the description is extremely semantically similar to what is in the image.

 ## Generating embeddings for lots of comics